BDX-town/Mangane/docs/architecture/CURRENT_STATE.md

 # Mangane Verified Current State

-Status: **Canonical verified current state / Phase 0 closed**
+Status: **Canonical verified current state / Phase 0 closed / Phase 1 implemented**

-Last updated: 2026-07-23
+Last updated: 2026-07-25

 This document records verified repository behavior and known unknowns before modernization begins.
 It is intentionally distinct from accepted-target architecture.
 A claim belongs here only when supported by the current repository or a reproducible inspection.